pingcap/docs/sql-statements/sql-statement-create-index.md

 When the expression in a query statement matches the expression in an expression index, the optimizer can choose the expression index for the query.
 In some cases, the optimizer might not choose an expression index depending on statistics.
 In this situation, you can force the optimizer to select an expression index by using optimizer hints.

-In the following examples, suppose that you build the expression index `idx` on the expression `lower(col1)`:
+In the following examples, suppose that you create the expression index `idx` on the expression `lower(col1)`:

 If the results of the query statement are the same expressions, the expression index applies.
 Take the following statement as an example: